statechangelabs/gamma-app-mcp/README.md

 Generate AI-powered Gamma content (presentations, documents, or social posts).

+**Note**: This tool returns a generation ID.
+Use the `get_gamma_generation` tool to automatically wait for completion and retrieve the final URLs.

 #### Parameters

 | Parameter | Type | Required | Description |